What is multiple endocrine neoplasia type 1?

-MEN1 is suspected when a person has at least two of the most common tumors listed.
+MEN1 is suspected when a person has at least 2 of the most common tumors listed below:

 What are the estimated cancer risks associated with MEN1?

-Approximately one-third of islet cell tumors of the pancreas are cancerous.
-If the cancer has spread, the most common site of spread is the liver.
-A small percentage of mediastinal carcinoid tumors are malignant and spread to local (nearby) lymph nodes or to the liver, lung, or other locations.
+Approximately 1 out of 3 pancreatic neuroendocrine tumors are cancerous.
+If the cancer has spread beyond where it started, the most common site of spread is the liver.
+A small percentage of mediastinal neuroendocrine tumors are cancerous and spread to local (nearby) lymph nodes or to the liver, lung, or other locations.

 What are the screening options for MEN1?